What is the Disability Services National Minimum Data Set (DS NMDS)?

 Previously known as the Commonwealth-State/Territory Disability Agreement (CSTDA) National Minimum Data Set (NMDS), the DS NMDS is a set of nationally significant data items that is captured by all jurisdictions as part of the National Disability Agreement (NDA).

 Why do I need to report?

-The data collected under the DS NMDS is used to feed back information to the Australian Government about how Australian government funds have been spent in each state.
+The data collected under the DS NMDS is used to feed back information to the Australian Government about services provided and how Australian government funds have been used in each state.
 This reporting ensures Queensland can continue to source national funding.
 DS NMDS data is a key source of data collected in Queensland on persons with disabilities.